MichaelR98/MichaelR-Portfolio/README.md

 # MichaelR-Portfolio
-A look into the projects that I have completed as a data analyst Titles have embeded hyperlinks to the projects
+A look into the projects that I have completed as a data analyst, the titles have embeded hyperlinks to the projects

 # Current Project : [How Home Field Effects Winning in the NFL](https://github.com/MichaelR98/Home-Field-Advantage)
 ## Goals of Analysis